Page last updated: September 21, 2023

 Understanding the decentralized nature of Ethereum is vital because anyone claiming to be official support for Ethereum is probably trying to scam you!
 The best protection against scammers is educating yourself and taking security seriously.

-Despite the lack of official support, many groups, communities, and projects across the Ethereum ecosystem are happy to help.
+Despite the lack of official support, many groups, communities, and projects across the Ethereum ecosystem are happy to help, and you can find a lot of useful information and resources on this page.
+Still have questions?
+Join the ethereum.org Discord(opens in a new tab), and we'll try to help.

 Having trouble with your wallet?
 Most wallets have dedicated support teams that can help: